Shara McCallum, Director

 She is currently working on her first manuscript.

-He currently teaches creative writing at Bucknell, where he also edits the journal West Branch, and serves as Editor-at-Large for The Kenyon Review.
+Waldrep lives in Lewisburg, Pa., where he teaches at Bucknell University, edits the journal West Branch, and serves as Editor-at-Large for The Kenyon Review.

 Christopher Camuto, Associated Faculty